TanStack/table/docs/api/features/filters.md

 ## State

-Filter state is stored on the table instance using the following shape:
+Filter state is stored on the table using the following shape:

 ```tsx
 export type FiltersTableState = {